Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Introduction

 We will write $\cong$ for isomorphism and $\simeq$ for weak equivalence.
 Let $\bS$ denote the category of simplicial sets with the Kan model structure, and $s\bS$ the category of bisimplicial sets.
 We denote mapping spaces in model categories by $\map$; in the case of simplicial model categories, these simplicial sets are just given by derived functors of the simplicially enriched $\Hom$ bifunctor, and in general they are given by the function complexes of \cite[\S 5.4]{hovey}.

 We fix a number field $F$, and a (possibly infinite) non-empty set $\Sigma$ of finite places of $F$.
-Then $G_F$ denotes the Galois group of $F$, and $G_{F,\Sigma}$ its subgroup of elements unramified outside $\Sigma$.
+Then $G_F$ denotes the Galois group of $F$, and its quotient $G_{F,\Sigma}$ is the Galois group of the maximal extension of $\sO_F$ unramified outside $\Sigma$.
 We write $\bA_F^{\in \Sigma}$ for the ad\`ele ring